PSG star Neymar hints at Premier League move

-Neymar claimed every great player has to play in the Premier League at some stage as the Paris Saint-Germain superstar hinted at a move to England.

-PSG forward Neymar has been linked with a switch to the Premier League in recent years – champions Manchester City and rivals Manchester United among the reported suitors.
+PSG forward Neymar has been linked with a switch to the Premier League in recent years – champion Manchester City and rival Manchester United among the reported suitors.

-Neymar signed a five-year contract when the Brazil sensation joined PSG from LaLiga champions Barcelona in a world-record €222million deal last year but the 26-year-old left the door open to a possible transfer to England.
+Neymar signed a five-year contract when the Brazil sensation joined PSG from LaLiga champion Barcelona in a world-record €222million deal last year but the 26 year-old left the door open to a possible transfer to England.

 "It's a big competition.
 One of the greatest in the world," Neymar replied in a video posted on YouTube after being asked by Manchester City full-back Benjamin Mendy if he would ever play in the Premier League.